647: Circumcise Matters Edition

 So now it's time for Paul and Silas to head to Thessalonica, where they cause a whole bunch of trouble.

-Heath, Eli, what the fuck are you guys doing the uh the bible says the jews which believed not moved with envy took unto them certain lewd fellows of the baser sort
+heath Eli what the fuck are you guys doing the uh the bible says the jews which believe not moved with envy took unto them certain lewd fellows of the baser sort

-certain lewd fellows of the baser sort just meant like like ruffians
+Certain lewd fellows of the baser sort just meant like

-you guys are still going to to talk like that in the scene, aren't you?
+You guys are still going to talk like that in the scene, aren't you?
+Yes, we are.
+Very much so.

 Yes.